waylonggggg/tp/docs/UserGuide.md

 ### Creating a CCA: `create_c`

-Creates a CCA to the list of CCAs.
+Creates and adds a CCA to the list of CCAs.

 Format: `create_c c/CCA_NAME`
-* Creates a CCA with a name.
+* Creates and adds a CCA with a name.
 * The new CCA will have a default role `Member` and total sessions set to 0 by default.

 <box type="warning" seamless>